learn-tdd-in/learntdd.in/react-native/index.md

 Rerun the tests.
 The error has changed!
 You might have gotten one of two errors:

-If you got the error "Failed to type string 'New message', because keyboard was not shown on screen" then that isn't a problem with your code; the simulator just wasn't set up to show the on-screen keyboard.
+If you got the error `"Failed to type string 'New message', because keyboard was not shown on screen"` then that isn't a problem with your code; the simulator just wasn't set up to show the on-screen keyboard.
 To fix this, within the simulator press command-K to show the keyboard.
 Then rerun the test.

-Once the tests are now able to find and type text into the "messageText" element.
-The new error is:
+Once the tests are able to find and type text into the "messageText" element, the new error is:

 ```bash
 Failed: Error: Error: Cannot find UI element.